 Part of the France side that had dominated international football with World Cup and European Championship success, Blanc had played for some of the continent’s biggest sides in Barcelona and Inter Milan prior to his move to the Premier League.

-Manchester United boss Sir Alex Ferguson sought the services of the experienced centre-back following the shock departure of Jaap Stam to Lazio, but adapting to the demands of the English game in his mid-thirties proved difficult for a defender once regarded as amongst the game’s best.
+Manchester United boss Sir Alex Ferguson sought the services of the experienced centre-back following the shock departure of Jaap Stam to Lazio, but adapting to the demands of the English game in his mid-thirties proved difficult for a defender once regarded among the game’s best.

-Blanc would struggle during that debut season at Old Trafford as United relinquished their title to Arsene Wenger’s Arsenal, being heavily criticised for his performances as the club suffered five defeats by December.
+Blanc struggled during that debut season at Old Trafford as United relinquished their title to Arsene Wenger’s Arsenal, being heavily criticised for his performances as the club suffered five defeats by December.

-Despite the Red Devils bouncing back to regain the championship the following season he would play little more than a bit-part role, the Frenchman retiring at the end of that second season, having looked a shadow of his former self.
+Despite the Red Devils bouncing back to regain the championship the following season, he would play little more than a bit-part role.
+The Frenchman retired at the end of that second season, having looked a shadow of his former self.

 Jari Litmanen

-Litmanen would be one of the stars of the great Ajax team from the mid-nineties, scoring 129 goals and helping the Dutch side to five league titles and the Champions League during a glittering seven-year career at the Amsterdam club.
+Litmanen was one of the stars of the great Ajax team from the mid-nineties, scoring 129 goals and helping the Dutch side to five league titles and the Champions League during a glittering seven-year career in Amsterdam.

-He would finish third in the Ballon d’Or after helping Ajax to that European success in 1995, before leaving the club for Barcelona four years later where injuries would begin to take their toll.
+He finished third in the Ballon d’Or after helping Ajax to that European success in 1995, before leaving the club for Barcelona four years later, where injuries began to take their toll.

 After just one season in Spain, the forward would head to the Premier League with Liverpool, and despite winning the UEFA Cup, FA Cup and League Cup under Gerard Houllier, Litmanen would miss all three finals through injury.

-A popular figure on Merseyside, Litmanen would score nine goals in 43 matches for the club before returning to Ajax.
-Later signing for Fulham, he would fail to play a single game amid heart concerns, a sad conclusion for a player once amongst European football’s greats.
+A popular figure on Merseyside, Litmanen scored nine goals in 43 matches for the club before returning to Ajax.
+He later signed for Fulham, but would fail to play a single game amid heart concerns, a sad conclusion for a player once among European football’s greats.

 Fernando Hierro

-One of world football’s great goalscoring defenders, Fernando Hierro would be a cornerstone of the Real Madrid side for over a decade, winning La Liga on five occasions and lifting three Champions League titles.
+One of world football’s great goalscoring defenders, Fernando Hierro became a cornerstone of the Real Madrid side for over a decade, winning La Liga on five occasions and lifting three Champions League titles.

-Remarkably for a player who would play the majority of his career either at centre-back or in defensive midfield, the classy Hierro would at one point be Spain’s all-time record goalscorer, whilst his knack for finding the back of the net would see him score 126 goals in 621 appearances for Real – including one season in which he would score 21 La Liga goals.
+Remarkably, for a player who would play the majority of his career either at centre-back or in defensive midfield, the classy Hierro was at one time Spain’s all-time record goalscorer, whilst his knack for finding the back of the net saw him score 126 goals in 621 appearances for Real – including one season in which he scored 21 La Liga goals.

-One of Spanish football’s all-time best, Hierro would spend the final season of his career at Sam Allardyce’s Bolton, the former Trotters’ boss seemingly able to persuade some of the game’s greats to move to Greater Manchester in the twilight of their careers – despite, it must be said, his seemingly anti-football reputation.
+One of Spanish football’s all-time best, Hierro spent the final season of his career at Sam Allardyce’s Bolton.
+The former Trotters’ boss was able to persuade some of the game’s greats to move to Lancashire in the twilight of their careers despite, it must be said, his seemingly anti-football reputation.

-Hierro would arrive in the summer of 2004 aged 36-years-old, where he would exert a calming influence over a Bolton side who would finish in the dizzying heights of sixth, making 29 appearances and scoring once.
+Hierro arrived in the summer of 2004, aged 36 years old, where he exerted a calming influence over a Bolton side who finished in the dizzying heights of sixth, making 29 appearances and scoring once.

-Having helped Bolton to within three points of Champions League qualification he would call time on his glittering career, his late arrival in England proving to be all too brief, spending a single season enjoying an Indian summer with Big Sam and co.
+Having helped Bolton to within three points of Champions League qualification, he called time on his glittering career, his late arrival in England proving to be all too brief in a short Indian summer with Big Sam and co.

 Henrik Larsson

-Twice named as the division’s Player of the Year and finishing as Scotland’s top scorer on five occasions, Larsson would ultimately depart for Barcelona after seven seasons where he would win two La Liga titles and the Champions League.
+Twice the division’s Player of the Year and Scotland’s top scorer on five occasions, Larsson would ultimately depart for Barcelona after seven seasons, where he would win two La Liga titles and the Champions League.

-Having returned to former club Helsingborg as he entered the twilight of his career, Larsson would be offered a Premier League opportunity when joining Manchester United on a brief loan deal.
+Having returned to former club Helsingborg as he entered the twilight of his career, Larsson was offered a Premier League opportunity when joining Manchester United on a brief loan deal.

 The 35-year-old scored once in seven league appearances as Sir Alex Ferguson’s side won the title, though he quickly became a popular figure with both teammates and supporters.